IzzyBrand/python_svg_art/README.md

 ## Examples of generated files

+These images are screenshots of svgs generated using `tree_coaster_generator.py`.
+The svgs are available under `results/test*.svg`

 ![This was an early test that didn't run for very long](results/testA.png)

 ![I allowed this generator to run for 1 minute.](results/testB.png)